msmelguizo/Covid19_FDA/README.md

 - QALY: Quality-adjusted life-year is a generic measure of disease burden, including both the quality and the quantity of life lived.[1]
 - Healthcare Expenses: Overall proxy for health status

-### Risk Factors for Length of Stay from NN Model
+### Risk Factors from NN Model
--
+- Piperacillin / Tazobactam: Previous infection status
+- Urine analysis resulst positive for: brown color, protein, ketone, and ammoniacal
--
+- Hyperlipidemia
--
+- Anemia

+### Protective Factors
--
+- Never smoker

 ## Mortality: